d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

   As the Standard themes are extensible, another way to load the theme of choice is to use either `standard-themes-load-dark' or `standard-themes-load-light'.
-These functions take care of (i) disabling other themes, (ii) loading the specified Standard theme, and (iii) running the `standard-themes-post-load-hook' which is useful for do-it-yourself customizations ([The general approach to DIY changes]).
+These functions take care to (i) disable other themes, (ii) load the specified Standard theme, and (iii) run the `standard-themes-post-load-hook' which is useful for do-it-yourself customizations ([The general approach to DIY changes]).
   These two functions are also called by the command `standard-themes-toggle'.